Turnitin is a plagiarism-prevention service sometimes used in Brightspace assignments. Not all instructors will use Turnitin.

 If you go to your Submission History immediately after submitting the file, you will see “In Progress” next to the Assignment; the score may take some time to appear.

-Click on the score to view your originality report.
+Click on the score (the percentage bar graphic) to view your originality report.
 A new window or tab will open and load the Turnitin Feedback Studio.

 Turnitin Feedback Studio